top of page

 The Coincidence

 Lana has never steered me wrong.
 I did what she suggested. (well not the part where I leave Celine) but I found my dream job and applied.
 Coincidentally, it was in Chicago.
-I sent my resume, not even expecting to hear back.
+I sent my resume, not expecting to hear back.
 Two hours later, I was asked to interview.
 I told Celine, half expecting a negative response.
 But she was so excited.
 Encouraging, even.
 I interviewed, was offered the job, and given 24 hours to decide.
 I started two weeks later.

 The Move-In

-Then, out of the blue, she said the space was too small and I should start looking for my own place.
-The back-and-forth of I want you here / I want you gone went on for two months.
-I was looking for a place and becoming miserable.
+I ended up staying with her, temporarily.
+The first month was great.
+I was starting to think maybe we did have a chance.
+Pip was happy.
+I had my dream job.
+Time passed and I knew it wasn't working.
+I stayed.
 Then came a hard phone call.
 I was diagnosed with skin cancer and scheduled for surgery.
 I had a black eye, 30 stitches, and a swollen face.
 The doctor told me: be zen, no crying, no stress for a few weeks.
-Four days later, still swollen, she broke up with me.
+Four days later, face still swollen, she broke up with me.
 I could feel the blood rush to my face, my nose throbbed.
 I told myself, don’t cry, you can’t get the bandage wet.
 Stay zen.
-My heart ached.
+My heart ached despite feeling relieved.
+I have a really hard time breaking up with people.
+The same part of me that can see potential in business endeavors has made me successful in that arena, but cost me a lot of pain, time and heart ache in matters of the heart.

 The Move-Out